jackloldavis89/shared-memory-OS/README.md

 g++ consumer.cpp -pthread -lrt -o consumer<br />
 ./producer & ./consumer<br />

+example.png provides the last lines of the VSCode terminal after execution of "./producer & ./consumer"<br />

 I hope this reaches the specifications of the assignment, Jack Davis